 Some grass products use recycled polyester yarns, but these yarns are still in their development stages and are not as soft as polyethylene yarns.
 Once fully developed, these yarns will offer more practical attributes as well as the obvious environmental benefits.

-Roof terraces – Depending on the original roof surface an underlay is generally recommended as this helps to protect the surface.
-We offer rubber underlay (10 and 18mm) and also a lightweight 25mm recycled foam shockpad.
+Roof terraces – Depending on the original roof surface an underlay is generally recommended as this helps to protect the surface and allow free drainage.
+We have two products designed for this Lazy Pad and Lazy Foam.
 Using an underlay enables you to avoid directly adhering the artificial grass to the roof system to secure the product in position.

-If you wish to access the roof at a later date, then this install technique makes it more straightforward and there will be no adhesive residue on the original roof surface.
-However, not all roof areas require an underlay, and the surface can simply be adhered at the perimeter so even if you do need access, the only compromise is a small residue left by the glue at the perimeters.
-When installing on a roof garden, balcony or such like you must considor the weight bearing factors.
+When installing on a roof garden, balcony or such like you must consider the weight bearing factors.
 Please call in to speak with one of our technical team to discuss any specific areas you are unsure of.